 Methods

-The proposed multivariate approach (see Fig. 1) first extracts the upper-triangle of the connectivity matrix of each participant session and vectorize it to form the rows of a data table.
+The proposed multivariate approach first extracts the upper-triangle of the connectivity matrix of each participant session (Fig. 1A) and vectorize it to form the rows of a data table.
 Sessions from the same participant are stacked to form a block of columns.
-Each participant's block is placed adjacent to one another to form the final data table, where the rows are session and the columns are network edges.
-Next, hierarchical multiple factor analysis (Abdi et al., 2013; Le Dien Pagès, 2003) is used to preprocess the data table by normalizing each participant’s column-block by its first singular value, then dividing the column block of each edge-type (i.e., between- or within-network) within each participant’s column block by its first singular value.
+Each participant's block is placed adjacent to one another to form the final data table, where the rows are session and the columns are network edges (Fig. 1B).
+Next, hierarchical multiple factor analysis (Fig. 1C) (Abdi et al., 2013; Le Dien & Pagès, 2003) is used to preprocess the data table by normalizing each participant’s column-block by its first singular value, then dividing the column block of each edge-type (i.e., between- or within-network) within each participant’s column block by its first singular value.
 Finally, a PCA is performed to visualize the edges, participants, and sessions.

 Fig. 1